GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 $$y = (1 - t)^2 P_1 + 2(1-t)t P_2 + t^2 P_3.$$

-We will also want to compute the tangent to the curve later, which can be derived as,
+We will also want to compute the tangent to the curve, that can be derived as,

 $$\frac{dy}{dt} = 2 \left[(1 - t)(P_2 - P_1) + t(P_3 - P_2)\right].$$